Our History

 Demonstrations in the early 1980s of those working for the Treaty of Waitangi to be honoured in New Zealand law and society were supported by students and staff.

-important part of the College’s curriculum.
+During these lively times the churches were beginning to redefine themselves following the failure to achieve church union.
+The bicultural journey being undertaken by the parent churches in the 1980s brought both pain and growth with bicultural education for a time an important part of the College’s curriculum.
 Under the leadership of the Rev’d Dr Raymond Pelly, Warden 1977-85, and the Rev’d Dr Keith Rowe, Trinity Principal, 1980-87, the Colleges experienced what Dr Pelly referred to as “the painful and potentially destructive tensions and diversities” brought by the controversies facing church and society.

 St John’s College 1985 – 2009 – Changing by Degrees